 She was a communication consultant for the Music Department of the Gulbenkian Foundation, Coordinator of Allgarve Contemporary Art programme, Strategic Designer and Communication advisor to Fundação Casa da Música and was nominated Administrator of Fundação Centro Cultural de Belém by the Portuguese Government.

 She was distinguished with the Ordre de Chevalier des Arts et des Lettres in 2005.

-She is the General Director of the BCD Barcelona Design Centre since 2000, an organization focused on economic and social value creation through design and its role in innovation and sustainable growth.
+She has held the position of Executive Director of the BCD Barcelona Design Centre since 2000, an organization focused on econòmic and social value creation through design and its role in innovation and sustainable growth.

 Born in São Paulo, Brasil, in 1968

 Designer for over 20 years, is director of Rosenbaum, a design and innovation office where cultural memory, tradition and the inclusion of human beings play an important role in the creative process.
 His work is primarily inspired on values of brazilianness.